Myrtle Forest, near Collinsvale, Tasmania

 The track meanders steadily uphill, and is slippery at times, especially in the winter.
 At the end of the track, is a lookout area at where you can view the top tier of the waterfall.
-The base of the waterfallis does not have an official track to access it.
+There is no official track to the base of the falls.

 Despite the natural beauty of Myrtle Forest, and Myrtle Forest Falls, misuse and abuse of the park and its facilities resulted in community and management initiative to try and protect Wellington Park, and Myrtle Forest.
 With consultation with the community, Glenorchy City Council, Parks and Wildlife Service, the University of Tasmania, and the Tasmanian Conservative Trust, the Myrtle Forest Site Development Plan has recommended improvements to the area, some of which have received State government funding to implement.
 More information regarding the Site Development Plan can be found on the Wellington Park website.

 Click on an image to view in fullscreen